-- 1. Push the Spontage button to the OFF position for normal heating.
-The indicator light on the substantial button will go off. (substantial will appear on the display, if so equipped.) - 2.
-Turn the air flow control dial to the position. - 3.
+- Push the S→ button to the OFF position for normal heating.
+The indicator light on the S→ button will go off. - 2.
+Turn the air flow control dial to the v4 position. - 3.
 Turn the fan control dial to the desired position. - 4.
 Turn the temperature control dial to the desired position between the middle and the hot position.